Last Updated on Samuel Franklinby

 - Tier 4 – Static Discharge

-Like all classes in Deep Rock Galactic the driller has three options for throwable weapons that each have their different use case to consider in designing your personalised driller build for mining adventures.
+Like all classes in Deep Rock Galactic the driller has several options for throwable weapons that each have their different use case to consider in designing your personalised driller build for mining adventures.

 Impact Axe: One of the more unique variations of throwable items in the game this axe is deadly on impact damage and allows for up to 8 to be carried giving you the highest amount of throwables of any dwarf.
 An added bonus is this counts as a melee attack for triggering certain perks and if you miss the enemy it can be reclaimed so you’ll always get full value from your stack of 8.
 In summary this is a great default option that you can use for most driller situations without much thought.

 High Explosive Grenade: Continuing the theme of high explosive power when it comes to the driller this is for players that want even more opportunities to blow things up.
 While a solid option with its 6 capacity its generally overkill given your other gear options already have ample explosive destruction so would be the lowest on my tier list of driller throwable items although a quality of life improvement added in November 2022 which allows players to cook the grenade before throwing does improve its utility.

 Neurotoxin Grenade: The best grenade for your driller when running with the flamethrower and playing multiplayer as the effectiveness is dramatically enhanced with the option to light the gas cloud on fire.
 While not offering the damage of the impact axe it can be a viable way to deal with large threats or to protect a revive attempt for an ally.